schleyk/dockerfiles/nextcloud/README.md

    'port' => 6379,
    ),
 ```

-### How to configure Nextant
-You will have to deploy a Solr server, I've shown an example above with docker-compose.
-Once Nextant app is installed, go to "additional settings" in your admin pannel and use http://solr:8983/solr as "Adress of your Solr Servlet".
-There you go!

 ### Tip : how to use occ command
 There is a script for that, so you shouldn't bother to log into the container, set the right permissions, and so on.
 Just use `docker-compose exec nextcloud occ command`.